tiagolr/dconsole/README.md

 Pressing **CTRL + TAB** brings up the monitor that shows the variable updated in real time <br />
 ![monitor](http://i1148.photobucket.com/albums/o562/ProG4mr/monitor_zps1cba1388.jpg "monitor")
-<br /> <br />

-The screenshot shows monitor being used in game-demo Mode by Adam Atomic.
+The screenshot shows monitor being used in Adam Atomic's Mode demo.

 ### Profiler<br />

-The console profiler is a lightweight and portable way to know:
+The profiler is lightweight and portable and allows to know:

 * What code is taking more cpu
 * How many times is some code executed inside other code block.